ElisabethHuhn/AndroidArchitectureExample3/README.md

 * A link is a promise
 * WIIFT - what's in it for them
 * A UI is like a joke, if you have to explain it, it is  not that good
+* If everything looks important, then nothing looks important
+* When in doubt, test it out.
+* Testing with anyone is better than noone

 Guidelines